pelhamb/4760pbb65/index.md

 ## Program and Hardware Design

 The most infuriating part of my program design was decoding the MIDI outputs from my controller.
-This journey started with strange diagrams from the internet, telling me that I only needed to tap into two of the five prongs on the MIDI cable, as shown in the diagram below.
+This journey started with strange diagrams from the internet, telling me that I only needed to tap into two of the five prongs on the MIDI cable, as shown in the picture below.

 <img src="midiwire.jpg" height="250" width="500">

 Once I tapped into this cable, I was able to see the signals coming from the MIDI controller.
-They looked like this when isolating them on the oscilloscope (see below).
+They looked like this when viewing them on the oscilloscope:

 <img src="trace.jpg" height="600" width="450">